sana-18/sana-18/README.md

 ### 👯 I'm looking to collaborate on:

-- Open source AI/ML projects, especially in computer vision and NLP.
+- Open source AI/ML projects.
-- Healthcare AI applications for disease prediction and medical imaging.
-- IoT and edge computing solutions with AI integration.
+- IoT and edge solutions with AI integration.
-- Research projects at the intersection of AI, blockchain, and distributed systems.
+- Research projects at the intersection of AI and domain specific.

 ### 💼 Technical Expertise: